 These projects will also be developed and implemented as part of an overall programme of donor support to countries.
-In GEF-4, the GSP developed guidelines to monitor the outcomes of the CB-2 projects, having produced a scorecard to rate the capacities developed as part of a time-series evaluation exercise.
+In GEF-4, the GSP developed guidelines to monitor the outcomes of the CB-2 projects2, having produced a scorecard to rate the capacities developed as part of a timeseries evaluation exercise.
 These guidelines are in the early stage of their application, with the expectation that they will be applied to focal area projects, producing a valuable set of indicators to measure the achievements and sustainability of the GEF's broader set of country interventions.

-&lt;sup>1 See Table 7, page 77, Summary of Negotiations, Fifth Replenishment of the GEF Trust Fund, GEF/C.37/3, 17 May, 2010, Global Environment Facility/World Bank.
+1 See Table 7, page 77, Summary of Negotiations, Fifth Replenishment of the GEF Trust Fund, GEF/C.37/3, 17 May, 2010, Global Environment Facility/World Rank

-&lt;sup>2 See Bellamy, Jean-Joseph and Kevin Hill (2010), "Monitoring Guidelines of Capacity Development in Global Environment Facility Operations", Global Support Programme, Bureau for Development Policy, United Nations Development Programme, New York, USA.
+2 See Bellamy, Jean-Joseph and Kevin Hill (2010), "Monitoring Guidelines of Capacity Development in Global Environment Facility Operations", Global Support Programme, Bureau for Development Policy, United Nations Development Programme, New York, USA.